-Let’s explore five cloud vulnerabilities to watch out for and how to create a cybersecurity strategy to protect your data while safely reaping the rewards of cloud computing.
+Discover five key cloud vulnerabilities to watch for and learn how to develop a robust cybersecurity strategy to safeguard your data while maximizing the benefits of cloud computing.

 Account Hijacking

-• Phishing: Directing users to an unsecured website to steal their information or hijack their session ID
+Directing users to an unsecured website to steal their information or hijack their session ID.

-• Keyloggers: A program that records the keystrokes made by users, including user IDs and passwords, and sends the information to attackers
+A program that records the keystrokes made by users, including user IDs and passwords, and sends the information to attackers.

-• Buffer overflow attacks: Overwriting data in memory with malicious data designed to give the attacker unauthorized access
+Overwriting data in memory with malicious data designed to give the attacker unauthorized access.

-• Cross-Site Scripting (XSS) attacks: A type of injection attack where the attacker sends malicious scripts via a web browser to access vulnerable accounts
+A type of injection attack where the attacker sends malicious scripts via a web browser to access vulnerable accounts.

-• Brute force attacks: When attackers gain access to accounts by guessing the password — usually with the help of software
+When attackers gain access to accounts by guessing the password — usually with the help of software.

 Account hijacking isn’t new.
 In 2014, an Egyptian-based researcher discovered a PayPal vulnerability that left approximately 150 million accounts open to this type of attack.
 Fortunately, the threat was corrected before any damage occurred.
 Seeing a corporate giant like PayPal vulnerable for PCI Compliance data breaches served as a warning to everyone to look at their own cybersecurity strategies.

-First and foremost, create secure passwords and change them regularly.
-That will help keep you protected against brute force attacks.
-You should also consider using multifactor authentication (MFA) whenever possible.
-This will add an extra layer of security, making it harder for attackers to remotely access your account.
+First and foremost, use strong, unique passwords and update them regularly to protect against brute force attacks.
+Additionally, enable multifactor authentication (MFA) whenever possible.
+MFA adds an extra layer of security, making it significantly more challenging for attackers to gain unauthorized access to your account.

 Many successful account hijacking attempts happen because of phishing.
 Exercising caution when clicking web and email links, and when receiving requests to reset passwords will go a long way in protecting you from attacks.
 And if you have employees using cloud services, be sure to educate them about cloud computing vulnerabilities so they know how to identify account hijacking attempts.

-Consulting with a threat detection expert is also an effective way to prevent account hijackings.
-They can look for potential vulnerabilities within your network and introduce steps that will keep your data better protected from these types of attacks.
+Consulting with a threat detection expert is an effective strategy for preventing account hijackings.
+They can identify potential vulnerabilities in your network and recommend measures to enhance your data protection against such attacks.

 Data Breaches

-Did you know at least 1,802 data compromises occurred in 2022, affecting over 422 million individuals.
+In the first half of 2024, data breaches have impacted just shy of 1.1 billion people.
 Data breaches are a problem that can result in the loss of millions of dollars each time.
-According to Verizon’s 2022 Data Breach Investigations Report, 61% of SMBs were targeted.
+According to Verizon’s 2023 Data Breach Investigations Report, third-party threat actors account for 94% of SMB breaches.
 One of the main reasons why small businesses bear the brunt of data breaches is because they don’t have the same level of protection as global corporations.
 They are easy targets, and they tend to get hit the hardest when their data is compromised.

-The consequences of a data breach could include:
+The consequences of a data breach can include:

 • Negative impact to brand reputation and loss of trust from partners, clients, and customers